 - Statewide Criminal Records

-With a federal criminal background check, you’ll receive reported information from each of the 93 districts that handle federal criminal, civil, and bankruptcy cases.
+With a federal criminal background check, you’ll receive any reportable cases found in the Federal district that was selected to be searched.
+The result could be convictions relating to federal criminal, civil, and bankruptcy cases.
 You will ONLY receive information about federal records, many of which are “white collar” crimes.
-With a federal search you will not find state or local level criminal information.
+With a federal search, you will not find state or local-level criminal information.

 When to Use Federal Criminal Records: